Revolutionized-IoT2/.github/profile/README.md

 - RIOT2_MQTT_USERNAME - MQTT username set in password.txt
 - RIOT2_ORCHESTRATOR_ID - Unique ID for Orchestrator across the whole system.
 GUID is recommended
 - RIOT2_ORCHESTRATOR_URL - Orchestrator endpoint URL.
 E.g. http://192.168.0.32
-- RIOT2_USE_EXTERNAL_WORKFLOW_ENGINE - Set to true if you're using RIoT2.Elsa for automation instead of the built-in rule engine
 - TZ - Timezone for Orchestrator.
 E.g. Europe/Helsinki

 Mount the volume at:
-- /app/StoredObjects - This location is where the Orchestrator stores persistent data, such as node configurations and rules
+- /app/StoredObjects - This location is where the Orchestrator stores persistent data, such as node configurations, dashboards, and variables

 ### 3. Setting up the Node
 Build (or pull) the NET-node container and set it up: